-Public charter schools currently serve more than 3.3 million students in over 7,500 schools and campuses.
-In the 2018-19 school year, charter schools enrolled 6.5% of all public school students.
+Public charter schools currently serve more than 3.4 million students in roughly 7,700 schools and campuses.
+In the 2019-20 school year, charter schools enrolled 7.2% of all public school students.
 Since the 2005-06 school year, the number of charter schools and campuses has more than doubled, while charter school enrollment has more than tripled.

 |Year||Charter Students||Percent Change||Charter Schools||Percent Change||Closed||Open||Open/Closed Same Year||Share of Public Students|

-A small handful of states again dominate the charter sector when it comes to student enrollment.
-Five states—California, Texas, Florida, Arizona, and New York—account for over half of all charter school enrollment nationwide.
-California has the largest charter school sector, with almost 1 in 5 charter school students in the United States attending a school in California.
+A handful of states again dominate the charter sector when it comes to student enrollment.
+Five states—California, Texas, Florida, Arizona, and New York—account for more than half of all charter school enrollment nationwide.
+California has the largest charter school sector—almost 1 in 5 charter school students in the United States attend a school in California.
 Arizona, however, is the state with the largest share of charter school enrollment relative to its overall population.
-Almost 1 in 5 public school students in Arizona attend a charter school.
+Nearly 1 in 5 public school students in Arizona attend a charter school.
+Nevada and Oklahoma both grew their share of charter school enrollment relative to overall enrollment by 1% during the 2019-20 school year, more than any other states, and increased the number of charter school students in their states by 10.3% and 19.7%, respectively.

 Table 1.3: States with the Largest Charter School Enrollment

-As a reporting standard, the National Alliance typically uses the nuanced “schools and campuses” language in order to capture the on-the-ground experiences of students, families, and educators more accurately.
-This language allows us to depict the growing charter community more accurately while still acknowledging that not all the records are what the average person would call a school.
-When calculating new or closed schools, it can be helpful to include new or closed campuses to fully capture the growth or contraction in the charter sector, but it may also obfuscate the true story.
+As a reporting standard, the National Alliance typically uses the nuanced “schools and campuses” language to capture the on-the-ground experiences of students, families, and educators more accurately.
+This language allows us to depict the growing charter community more accurately.
+When calculating new or closed schools, it can be helpful to include new or closed campuses to fully capture the growth or contraction in the charter movement, but it may also complicate the true accounting of schools.
 To understand why this might be the case, please check out the 2020 Charter School Campus Report.
 For full transparency, below are the new and closed numbers for just charter schools:

 Table 1.4 New And Closed Charter Schools Over Time